You’ll Know Exactly Where to Sell by the End of This

 Who it’s really for: Small businesses, service providers, creatives who want a beautiful website that happens to also sell products.

-User ratings: 4.6 out of 5 stars on Trustpilot—genuinely good!
+User ratings: 3.7 out of 5 stars on Trustpilot from 26,000+ reviews.
 People love the design flexibility and how easy it is to use.

 My honest take: Wix is perfect for small business owners who want a beautiful website that also sells stuff.
 The $29/month Core plan is super affordable, and you get way more design freedom than most platforms.
 Just know that Wix can slow down if you’re adding hundreds of products, and you might outgrow it as you scale big.